 - Supports most current Prometheus use cases.

-- The Managed Service for Prometheus binary is a drop-in replacement for the upstream Prometheus binary.
+- A drop-in replacement for the upstream Prometheus binary.

 - You can use your preferred deployment mechanism, like prometheus-operator or manual deployment.

-- You can configure scraping by using your preferred methods, like annotations or prometheus-operator.
+- Scraping is configured by using your preferred methods, like annotations or prometheus-operator.

 - Scaling and functional sharding is done manually.